MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers-compliance-assistant.md

 8. In this example, the **M365-Group-Compliance-Assistant** is authorized to add/remove non-compliant information barrier users from your Microsoft 365 groups.

-You can use the [Microsoft 365 compliance center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) to search, review, and track audit log events for the M365-Group-Compliance-Assistant application.
+You can use the [Microsoft Purview portal](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) to search, review, and track audit log events for the M365-Group-Compliance-Assistant application.
 The audit activities associated with the compliance assistant are:

 - **IB assistant removed group member**: The IB non-compliant group member was removed from the group by the compliance assistant.
 - **IB assistant removed group owner**: The IB non-compliant owner was removed from the group by the compliance assistant.